0x-noad/dkey-demo/README.md

         - byte packing, don’t need to save variables to memory in functions, other things I've missed...
     - auditing
         - smart contracts
-        - cryptography (confirm zk circuit & el gamal are implemented correctly)
+        - cryptography (confirm zk circuit, aes encryption & el gamal are implemented correctly)
         - front end (finalize production frontend)
     - scale/improve UX
         - use a subgraph (or Infura API?) to query event data
         - give option to use local IPFS node *or* an API for uploading/pinning/retrieval
     - $DKEY ERC20 token + fee distribution mechanism
-        - create token contract
-            - accumulated fees to be issued to token holders
         - governance
             - token holders can vote on proposals (protocol changes, “official” frontends, etc)
             - a portion of the accumulated fees to go to further protocol development

-## Usage
+# Usage

 ** This repo should be used as a demo only.
 Use the steps below to set up a local blockchain and see the smart contract & zkSNARKs work with the front end (hosted at https://0x-noad.github.io/).
 N.B.: none of the smart contracts or proof circuits have been audited at this time. **